aman98sahay/Dynamic-Tic-Tac-Toe/README.md

 ```

-That a player is able to mark at-least min (c,r) block in a line (could be horizontal/vertical/diagonal)
+That a player is able to mark at-least min(c,r) block in a straight line (could be horizontal/vertical/diagonal)

 ```